 To diagnose a bleeding disorder, your doctor will ask you about your symptoms and medical history.
 They will also perform a physical examination.
 During your appointment, make sure to mention:

 - any medications or supplements you may be taking

 - how long the bleeding lasts

 - what you were doing before the bleeding began

 After gathering this information, your doctor will run blood tests to make a proper diagnosis.
 These tests may include:

-If you have significant blood loss, your doctor may prescribe iron supplements to replenish the amount of iron in your body.
+Your doctor may prescribe iron supplements to replenish the amount of iron in your body if you have significant blood loss.
 A low iron level can result in iron deficiency anemia.
-This condition can make you feel weak, short of breath, and light-headed.
-In addition to treatment with iron, you may need a blood transfusion if symptoms don’t improve with iron supplementation.
+This condition can make you feel weak, tired, and dizzy.
+You may need a blood transfusion if symptoms don’t improve with iron supplementation.

-A blood transfusion replaces the lost blood with blood taken from a donor.
+A blood transfusion replaces any lost blood with blood taken from a donor.
 The donor blood has to match your blood type to prevent complications.
-This procedure is only offered in the hospital.
+This procedure can only be done in the hospital.